Isralh/E-Health/README.md

-## SmartLister
+## E-Health

-SmartLister is a web app for property sellers who want to avoid real estate agents and directly market their property to potential buyers.
-The site lets property sellers post ads to potential buyers about their property with options to upload unlimited images and google maps geocoding.
-An important feature implemented in this platform using nodemailer is email alerts sent to the property lister whenever a potential buyer inquires about their property.
-User's of the app also have the ability to add and delete properties they're closely following to their favorites list and check their status.
-Link to the actual deployed site is www.smartLister.website
+Due to the Covid-19 outbreak and social distancing rules hospitals that didn't have virtual services have missed out on providing some key services to patients.
+E-health is a web app that aims to tackle this problem.
+E-Health is a virtual Psychiatric hospital where patients can sign up and make an appointment with the doctor of their choice and start a video psychotherapy sessions with their doctors.
+The web app lets patients create, update and cancel appointments, also chat with their doctors through high quality video chat.
+Link to the actual deployed site is www.Ehealth.work

 ## Getting Started